smuething/vault-plugin-secrets-acme/README.md

 # Vault ACME
 [![Run tests](https://github.com/Boostport/vault-acme/actions/workflows/test.yml/badge.svg)](https://github.com/Boostport/vault-acme/actions/workflows/test.yml)

-**This plugin has not been properly reviewed and should not be used in production.**

 Vault ACME is a [Vault](https://www.vaultproject.io/) secret engine that allow users and application to retrieve TLS certificates validated by an [ACME provider](https://tools.ietf.org/html/rfc8555) like [Let's Encrypt](https://letsencrypt.org/) without having to give each